basp-group/uSARA/README.md

 ```bash
 git clone --recurse-submodules git@github.com:basp-group/uSARA.git
 ```
+The full path to the uSARA repository is referred to as `$uSARA` in the rest of the documentation.

 ### Updating submodules (optional)
-- To update the submodules from your local `uSARA` repository, run the follwing commands:
+- To update the submodules from your local repository `$uSARA`, run the follwing commands:
 ```bash
 git pull
 git submodule sync --recursive # update submodule address, in case the url has changed